milonmaze/privacy-terms-observatory/workspace.google.com/terms/education_privacy.html.md

 Things that you provide or create through additional services

-As described more fully in Google’s Privacy Policy, we collect information when students and educators use the additional services, including things that you provide to us, content that’s created or uploaded, and content that’s received from others.
+As described more fully in , we collect information when students and educators use the additional services, including things that you provide to us, content that’s created or uploaded, and content that’s received from others.
 For example, if you sign in to an additional service with a Workspace account, we’ll use your Workspace name and profile information to identify your account.
 You can also choose to save your content with Google, things like photos and videos.

 Information we collect as you use additional services

 Google’s Privacy Policy also describes the information we collect as you use our additional services, which includes:

-• Your activity while using additional services, which includes things like terms you search for, videos you watch, content and ads you view and interact with, voice and audio information when you use audio features, purchase activity, and activity on third-party sites and apps that use our services.
+• Your activity while using additional services, which includes things like terms you search for, videos you watch, content and ads you view and interact with, voice and audio information when you use audio features, purchase activity, and activity on third-party sites and apps that use our services

 • Your apps, browsers & devices.
 We collect the info about your apps, browser, and devices described above in the core services section.